maniospas/Blombly/docs/basics/io.md

 The main way blombly interacts with the file system is through the `file` data type.
 This is an abstraction over resources like files, directories, and web data obtained with http.
-These are automatically recognized given the provided path.
+Path meaning and resolution depends on their prefix, as described in the second of the drop-down tables below.
 Operations applicable to file data include pushing data to resources and iterating through retrieved resource data are summarized here.
 Of those operations, pushing is applicable only to files and overwrites their text contents with the pushed string.